GenoML/genoml2/README.md

 Munging with GenoML will, at minimum, do the following:
 - Prune your genotypes using PLINK v1.9 (if `--geno` flag is used)
 - Impute per column using median or mean (can be changed with the `--impute` flag)
-- Z-scaling of features
+- Z-scaling of features and removing columns with a std dev = 0
-    - *Technical Note:* Currently, following the imputation and Z-scaling of features, some features might return NaN values.
-Currently, if this happens, the NaN values are replaced with 0s.

 **Required** arguments for GenoML munging are `--prefix` and `--pheno`
 - `data` : Is the data `continuous` or `discrete`?